 Updated by Linode Written by Linode

-This guide offers a few methods to recover from a system compromise:
+This guide describes several methods to recover from a system compromise:

-- Copying Data Offsite: Access your data while your server is offline, and copy what you need before you wipe your Linode.
+- Copy Data Offsite: Access your data while your server is offline, and copy what you need before you wipe your Linode.

-- Using a Second Linode: This is the most involved approach, but provides the most seamless transition to your new system.
+- Use a Second Linode: This is the most involved approach, but provides the most seamless transition to your new system.

-This is the easiest option, yet the most destructive.
-It will wipe all of your data from your Linode and let you start over with a fresh disk.
+This is the easiest option, but also the most destructive.
+It will wipe all of the data from your Linode and start over with a fresh disk.